dsurujon/BFClust-python/README.md

 ## Testing
 To test the installation and successful runs of ```BFC.py``` and ```BFCaugment.py```, please run ```python test_BFC.py```.
 If all tests are passed successfully, there should be no error messages.

+## Contributing
+Contributions to BFClust are welcome.
+If you would like to contribute to the further development of BFClust, please submit a [PR](https://github.com/dsurujon/BFClust-python/pulls).
+For comments, suggestions, troubleshooting, please open an [issue](https://github.com/dsurujon/BFClust-python/issues).

 ## Citing
 Please cite the BFClust preprint: